cells-OSS/pyclicker/README.md

 NixOS is currently untested, this way of installing may not work.
 I will be testing this as soon as possible.

 Since NixOS uses a declarative approach, you will need to edit your configuration.nix file located at "/etc/nixos".
-Once you're in, add the following to entries into your package list:
+Once you're in, add the following entries into your package list:

 packages = with pkgs; [
     python313Packages.pynput